Medium breed · Lifespan 12–14 years

 Dog age calculator

-Personalised, breed-aware, with two scientific methods compared.
+Personalized, breed-aware, with two scientific methods compared.
 Enter your dog's details below.

 • Affenpinscher small